-As a result of the ongoing changes accompanying the COVID-19 pandemic, STEM Fest has been moved to an online format.
+As a result of the ongoing changes accompanying the COVID-19 pandemic, STEM Fest 2020 features online content and activities.
+This includes a custom magazine with STEM content and articles, available here and on the STEM Fest website.
 Check out the link below to find out more.

 Students will enjoy memorable hands-on STEM experiences at STEM Fest.
 Over 200 exhibitors will be ready to showcase real-life applications related to STEM-based careers.
 Register your school for students grades 6-10.
 Encourage younger students to participate in STEM Fest’s free Family Night.

 STEM in Motion Program

 The Utah STEM in Motion team travels to schools and other organizations across the state to provide hands-on, project-based learning for children K-8th grade.
 The STEM in Motion aims to generate enthusiasm for STEM careers and supports the governor’s initiative for a STEM-competitive workforce.
 Each school year STEM in Motion visits over 70 schools across Utah.

 The STEM Schools Designation program provides a structured framework for schools to self-evaluate and craft long-term goals to bring real-world STEM applications into classrooms.
 The designation process helps teachers and communities set greater intentions for STEM education.
 Our thorough review process has awarded dozens of schools at various designation levels, setting them on a strong path forward to improvement.